-6.4.8 Energy Consumption
+6.3.8 Energy Consumption

 The project will consume fossil fuels (mainly diesel) to run transport vehicles and construction machinery.
 Fossil energy is non-renewable and its excessive use may have serious environmental implications on its availability, price and sustainability.
-The project will also use electricity supplied by Kenya Power & Lighting Company (KPLC) Ltd.
+The project will also use electricity supplied by supplied by Kenya Power & Lighting Company (KPLC) Ltd. Electricity in Kenya is generated mainly through natural resources, namely, water and geothermal resources.
+In this regard, there will be need to use electricity sparingly since high consumption of electricity negatively impacts on these natural resources and their sustainability.

-6.4.9 Water Use
+6.3.9 Water Use